© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Swineshead Abbey is a scheduled monument protected by Historic England under reference 1018687.
 View the official record →

-Swineshead Abbey is a Cistercian monastery founded in the mid-twelfth century in the Lincolnshire Fens.
+Swineshead Abbey is a Cistercian monastery founded in Lincolnshire in the early twelfth century, established as a daughter house of Revesby Abbey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018687.

 Swineshead Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018687.